decaporg/decap-cms/website/content/docs/authentication-backends.md

     ```

 ## Test Repo Backend
 You can use the `test-repo` backend to try out Netlify CMS without connecting to a Git repo.
-With this backend, you can write and publish content normally, but nothing will be saved.
-Any changes will disapear when you reload the page.
+With this backend, you can write and publish content normally, but any changes will disapear when you reload the page.
 This backend powers the Netlify CMS [demo site](https://cms-demo.netlify.com/).

 To enable this backend, add the following lines to your Netlify CMS `config.yml` file: